GET 10% OFF on all Annual Plans. Use Code - FETCH2024

 name = page %>% html_nodes(".lister-item-header a") %>% html_text()

 Let us understand what we have done so far.
-What each and every command do and also what this pipe operator is, in case you have never seen it before.
+What every command do and also what this pipe operator is, in case you have never seen it before.

 So, now we have written the code for the name column, we can go ahead and run the code.
 This is what we get as the output.